iden3/docs/mkdocs/docs/protocol/spec-v2.md

 The new version of the Protocol contains new features such as Identity Profiles and Global Identities State Tree (GIST).
 These features are designed to add a further level of identity privacy: users are now able to hide their [Identifier](../getting-started/identity/identifier.md) when interacting with others.

+> Call ID as genesis ID to separate it from the Profile ID!

 ## Identity Profiles

 In the introduction, it was mentioned that these new features allow users to hide their Identifier during interactions.
 Technically, the global unique Identifier `ID` (deterministically [calculated](https://docs.iden3.io/protocol/spec/#genesis-id) from the Genesis State) is replaced by a new identifier, namely the `Profile ID`.